 Appropriate Purchases: As an essential part of the service delivery process, TWC-VR provides allowable, pre-identified, and agreed upon goods and services to customers and potentially eligible students in accordance with the parameters of the program under which they are being served.

-Service Authorization: The purchase of goods or services must be authorized with an SA.
-Goods and services may not start prior to the SA, as it is the mechanism by which funds are obligated from the appropriate budget.
+Service Authorization: The purchase of goods or services must be authorized with an SA, which is the mechanism by which funds are obligated from the appropriate budget.
+SAs must be issued prior to the date that goods are ordered or that service begins.

 Purchasing Requirements